Taikibonnet/nextgen-robotics-website/README.md

-# NextGen Robotics Website
+# TGen Robotics Website

-A modern, responsive website for NextGen Robotics - connecting robot manufacturers with businesses and individuals.
+A modern, responsive website for TGen Robotics - connecting robot manufacturers with businesses and individuals.

 ## Project Overview

-This repository contains the website for NextGen Robotics, a robotics agency that bridges the gap between robot manufacturers and users across various sectors including industrial, renovation, and domestic applications.
+This repository contains the website for TGen Robotics, a robotics agency that bridges the gap between robot manufacturers and users across various sectors including industrial, renovation, and domestic applications.

 ## Features